 The scheme is supplied with raw water from a privately-owned dam outside of the Zululand municipal area.
 The dam is supplied by the owner from the Pongolapoort Dam, which is a very reliable water source.
 Bulk water supply agreements are in place with the owner and the supply is secured.
-ZDM is however in the process of obtaining an individual allocation and raw water abstraction permit from DWA for abstraction from the Pongolapoort Dam for long-term sustainability.
-Funding application to DWS via RBIG is also in progress.
+ZDM has however obtained an individual allocation and raw water abstraction permit from DWA for abstraction from the Pongolapoort Dam for long-term sustainability.
+Funding from RBIG was obtained to fast-track the implementation.